CIBIT-UC/electric-stim/Step5_StimulationTask/README.md

 ## Final_StimulationTask_MRI.ino

 Arduino MEGA code for the main stimulation task.
 This code is uploaded to the Arduino board per run and subject.
+Note: Current (diference between Iset and Imon) is compensated at the software level.

 ## UnoController.m